 \subsection{Word-level Correlation Analysis}

-To investigate whether the words in thoughts generated by SoO and CoT prefixing are statistically significantly different from each other, we conducted z-statistics analysis \cite{gardner-etal-2021-competency}.
+To investigate whether the words in thoughts generated by SoO and CoT prefilling are statistically significantly different from each other, we conducted z-statistics analysis \cite{gardner-etal-2021-competency}.
 Namely, we plot frequencies of word $x_i$ in thoughts and the probability $p(y|x_i)$ that word $x_i$ appears in thoughts generated by SoO.
 Figure \ref{fig:z-statistics} shows the results.
-Colored points represent words that appear in thoughts generated by SoO prefixing significantly higher or lower than the chance rates (1/2).
-These results suggest that a substantial number of words is correlated with SoO or CoT prefixing, resulting in thoughts with different sets of words.
+Colored points represent words that appear in thoughts generated by SoO prefilling significantly higher or lower than the chance rates (1/2).
+These results suggest that a substantial number of words is correlated with SoO or CoT prefilling, resulting in thoughts with different sets of words.